Important YouTube Gear You Need For Starting A YouTube Channel – 5 Key Items

 Neewer makes really budget-friendly light kits.
 The Neewer 4-Light Kit is also a great budget option for YouTubers.
 This 4-Light Kit with Background Support System from Neewer contains everything you’ll need to get up and running shooting portraits, catalogs, and e-commerce products using still or video imaging.

 Another option is to get a ring lighting rig.
 A ring light is a circular fixture that usually includes a tripod, that creates a flat, even light on faces.
 This is popular with YouTubers whose work focuses on faces, like makeup tutorials.
 Smartphones, DSLR, and mirrorless cameras are mounted in the middle of the light ring, making it easy to set up and use.

 Headphones & studio monitors

-For post-production, having studio monitors that allow you to listen to your audio levels better in editing is nice to have as part of your YouTube gear kit.
-While studio monitors are not absolutely essential since a beginner YouTuber can get away with a good set of headphones that performs well in the audio and video editing processes.
+Studio monitors that allow you to better listen to your audio levels in editing are a nice addition to your YouTube gear kit for post-production.
+While studio monitors are not required for a beginner YouTuber, a good pair of headphones that perform well in the audio and video editing processes can suffice.